-In one of our recent blogs, Insects Mistaken for Bed Bugs, we talked about how difficult it is for most people to recognize various bugs.
-As I also said in the blog, you shouldn’t feel bad if your insect-identification skills aren’t exactly, well, top notch.
-After all, few of us can readily tell a Blacklegged Tick from a Brown Marmorated Stink Bug, or a Cockroach from a Giant Water Bug.
+In a previous post, Insects Mistaken for Bed Bugs, we talked about how difficult it is for most people to recognize various bugs.
+Few of us can readily tell a blacklegged tick from a brown marmorated stink bug, or a cockroach from a giant water bug.

 One caveat here: I am not a physician or an entomologist, so please don’t take what follows as medical advice.
-It isn’t, and it’s not meant to be.
-It’s just a guide.
-Nothing more.
-So, if you have been bitten or stung by a bug and you don’t know which, consult your doctor immediately.
-There are no prizes for taking a ‘wait-and-see’ attitude.
+This is simply a guide, nothing more.
+If you have been bitten or stung and think you need medical attention, consult with your doctor immediately.

-Even to the untrained eye, a flea bite is rarely confused with that of a bed bug.
-Flea bites generally appear as small, red bumps in clusters of three or four, usually in straight lines.
+Flea bites appear as small, red bumps in clusters of three or four, usually in straight lines.
 In some cases, the bite site might be surrounded by a red corona, or aureole.
 Like most parasitic bugs, fleas tend to zero in on their own favorite parts of the human body, e.g. the armpits, the groin, the waist, or the elbows and knees.

 Bed Bug Bites

-Bed bugs can be found virtually anywhere: homes, offices, retail stores, restaurants and delis, ERs and other health care facilities, even on trains and in taxis.
-There's no end to the places these ‘interlopers’ can go, often brought in by the most unsuspecting of carriers ̶ us!
+Bed bugs can be found virtually anywhere: in homes, offices, retail stores, restaurants, health care facilities, and even on trains and in taxis.
+There's no end to the places they can go!

-Mites are really quite small, which not only makes it hard to detect their presence, but also makes it difficult for people who’ve been bitten to identify the source of the ‘assault.’
+Mites are really quite small, which not only makes them hard to detect, but also difficult to know when you've been bitten.
 Fortunately, mite bites are usually harmless, although they can sometimes cause swelling and pain.

 Like flea bites, mite bites are also hard to identify.
 However, if you develop red, rash-like marks on your skin and they quickly become inflamed, chances are you’ve been on the wrong end of a people/mite interaction.
 Once irritated, these bumps can become itchy and painful, eventually becoming swollen or blistered.

-If bed bug and/or flea bites rate an eight on the Yuk Factor Scale’, then scabies definitely rates an 11.
+If bed bug and/or flea bites rate an eight on the Yuck Factor Scale, then scabies bites definitely score 11.
 The problem is that scabies and bed bug bites look quite similar, and it’s hard for most people to differentiate between the two.
-Both are parasites, of course; but bed bugs feed on the surface of the human skin, whereas scabies tunnel under the skin, where they feed and lay their eggs!

 What makes this even worse is that once the eggs have hatched, they tend to burrow back under the skin of the host, thus setting up the whole nasty cycle again.
 Scabies burrows look like grayish-white, raised lines.
 And if you detect them, get to your doctor right away!
 Apart from being utterly gross, scabies is highly contagious, so you can give it to virtually anyone with whom you come into contact.